ReVanced/revanced-static-api/README.md

 }
 ```

 All static files are generated in the output path specified in the configuration.
+The `purge` array in the configuration specifies which files should be deleted before generating the static files.

 ## Setup